 Introduction to market research

-Basics of market research - principles, methods and approaches for students and non-researchers as part of our commitment to sharing knowledge.
+Getting started with market research?
+Discover the basics of market research - principles, methods and approaches to sampling, writing good questions and different types of market research, as part of our commitment to transparency and knowledge sharing on market research techniques and methods.

 - Market research basics